A NIGHTMARE ON ELM STREET (1984)

 Two years later a third instalment arrived to try and get the franchise back on track, A Nightmare On Elm Street Part III: Dream Warriors (1987).
 But despite bringing back Nancy, now working as a therapist in a mental asylum, and giving Langenkamp an excellent supporting cast including Laurence Fishburne, Craig Wasson and Patricia Arquette, the film was a disappointment to scare fans.
 Despite Craven having input on the script Dream Warriors opted for a comic slant, the set-pieces relying on ironic humour for impact.
 Krueger was turned in to part killer part one-liner comedian, ‘Welcome to prime time bitch’, eschewing the mean streak that drove him in the original film.

 While scare fans lamented the series’ comedic turn, regular cinema goers seem to revel in Freddy’s new master-of-ceremonies shtick.
 Seeking to capitalise on popularist opinion New Line green lit two quick turnaround sequels A Nightmare On Elm Street Part IV: The Dream Master (1988) and A Nightmare On Elm Street Part V: The Dream Child (1989).
 Both films suffered under the Krueger the killer comedian angle.
-Market saturation followed as Freddy became a pop icon via a flood of merchandising and spin-off, and the Elm Street franchise became a dirty word for fans of the scary movie.
-The nail in the coffin arrived in 1991 with the release of Freddy’s Dead – The Final Nightmare (1991), a film to uninterested in frightening its audience it gave away its ending in its title.
+Market saturation followed as Freddy became a pop icon via a flood of merchandising and spin-offs, and the Elm Street franchise became a dirty word for fans of the scary movie.
+The nail in the coffin arrived in 1991 with the release of Freddy’s Dead – The Final Nightmare (1991), an uneven mess of a film so disinterested in frightening its audience it gave away its ending in its title.
 Fright fans were at least thankful that the series was being killed off.

 Seeking to keep the Krueger name alive in the public consciousness while the legal wrangling on a Freddy versus Jason film was sorted, New Line allowed Craven the chance to revitalise the Elm Street franchise in 1994 with Wes Craven’s New Nightmare (1994).
 A real post-modern treat, and two years prior to Scream’s irony laden success, the film remains an overlooked gem.
 New Nightmare featured a number of the actors from A Nightmare On Elm Street (1984) playing themselves ten years on from making the original feature.
 Langenkamp is called upon by studio New Line to star in a new Elm Street film, but all is not well as the essence of Krueger manifests itself in reality.

 This intriguing concept, original proposed by Craven as a possible third film in the series, allowed Craven to have all sorts of fun playing with the audience’s notion of film as a separate on-screen reality.
 Craven even appeared in front of camera playing himself in the ultimate meta tribute to his break out hit.
 Best of all Krueger was back as the vicious serial killer viewers met knew in the first Elm Street movie, including a brutal tribute to Tina’s shocking death when a nurse treating Langenkamp is sliced up in a hospital treatment room.
-Only a lacklustre climax featuring wonky early nineties effects let the film down.
+Only a lacklustre climax featuring wonky early nineties effects and a Freddy (or a demon inhabiting the idea of Freddy, depending on how one interprets the story) apparently now vulnerable to mere kicks and punches let the film down.

 The passing of Wes Craven in 2015 sadly put pay to any chance of Krueger’s creator returning to the director’s chair for once last nightmare.
 A wealth of tributes from film fans, critics and industry professionals followed though, all heaping praise on the writer and directors ability to scare an audience out of their wits.
 Even with a long list of solid fright films to call upon, there was one film that rose to the top as fans looked back over Craven’s career, A Nightmare On Elm Street.
 For a filmmaker who revelled in the scary movie, there can surely be no finer epitaph.